jpdonasolo/CSC_51073_EP-Computer-Vision-Final-Project/README.md

 By default, the code will download and run the finetuned model.
 To use the pretrained model, just add `--model pretrained`.

+⚠️ WARNING ⚠️
+Depending on your machine, the predictions might not run fast enough, making threads accumulate and GPU memory to explode.
+If threads start to timeout and the times on the screen stop increasing, try increasing `PREDICTION_INTERVAL` in `src/workout_tracker/constants.py`.

 ## Finetuning
 If you intend to run the finetuning code, make sure to follow these steps: